Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: METHODOLOGY

+Next, to generate synthetic samples, we employ a pre-trained generative model\footnote{\url{https://huggingface.co/utkarsh4430/ABEX-abstract-expand}}~\cite{ghosh2024abex} as the expansion function $\mathcal{E}$.
+This model takes the concise abstract $T_{\text{abs}}$ and hallucinates plausible, grammatically diverse full-text variations, effectively reversing the abstraction process.

-Next, a pre-trained generative model \footnote{https://huggingface.co/utkarsh4430/ABEX-abstract-expand} ~\cite{ghosh2024abex} serves as an expansion function $\mathcal{E}$ to generate a set of $R$ diverse, full-text synthetic samples from each abstract.
-To address class imbalance, the number of generated samples, $R_c$, is set to be inversely proportional to the number of original samples in each class $c$.
+To explicitly address class imbalance, the number of generated samples is dynamically calculated.
+Let $N_c$ be the number of original samples in class $c$, and $N_{\text{max}}$ be the count of the majority class.
+The expansion factor $R_c$ for class $c$ is defined as:

+where $\lambda \in (0, 1]$ is a hyperparameter controlling the degree of balancing.
+This ensures that minority classes receive significantly more synthetic samples: